 Go, Betty!
 It’s your birthday!
 We’re gonna party like it’s your birthday!
-Can you believe the queen of Hollywood is 97?
+Can you believe the queen of Hollywood turns a whopping 99-years-old this coming Sunday?
 Long live the funniest woman on earth, am I right?
 What better way to celebrate the Hollywood actress than with some amazing fact about her life.

 White’s love of animals started at an early age.
 She has said that as a child, she would often bring stray animals home, and her parents allowed her to keep them.
 For nearly 50 years, the actress has served as a trustee of the Greater Los Angeles Zoo Association and is an advocate of the work the zoo does, such as educating the public and helping conserve the endangered species in the wild.
 Before White was an actress, she had always dreamed of becoming a forest ranger or a zookeeper!
 Talk about a career change, huh?

 2. She Was Once Elected as Honorary Mayor of Hollywood